best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Defensive Style

-If you are a defensive style advanced player, you should choose the blades categorised as defensive.
-These have flexible plies of wood for better control.
+If you are an advanced player with a defensive style, you should choose blades categorized as defensive.
+These blades feature flexible plies of wood to enhance control.

 Offensive Style

-An advanced player with attacking style prefers a heavier blade.
-In the first place, look for a blade that is under the offensive category.
-These blades have layers of wood where the outer layer is hard and rigid to aid an attacking shot.
+Advanced players with an attacking style prefer heavier blades.
+Look for blades classified under the offensive category.
+These blades have layers of wood, with the outer layer being hard and rigid to facilitate powerful attacking shots.

 All-Rounder